replicate/cog/docs/http.md

 ### `POST /predictions/<prediction_id>/cancel`

-While an asynchronous prediction is running, clients can cancel it by making a request to `POST /predictions/<prediction_id>/cancel`.
-The prediction `id` must have been supplied when creating the prediction.
-Predictions created without a supplied `id` field will not be cancelable.
+A client can cancel an asynchronous prediction by making a `POST /predictions/<prediction_id>/cancel` request using the prediction `id` provided when the prediction was created.

-For example, if a prediction is created with
+For example, if a prediction is created with:

 ```http
 POST /predictions HTTP/1.1